 - “How to Make Gardening Fun for Kids”: With this article, you get five ideas for how to make gardening fun for kids, while also turning them into great little helpers in your garden and kitchen.
 Who knew that you could get kids to do work—and like it every minute?!
 Watch your kids find the same enjoyment with gardening and cooking that you experience.

-- Special Collections—get full reviews and summaries of three premium collections, complete with links to the full collections that include plant-specific history and background; seed, seedling, and soil advice; tips on fertilizing, weeding, and watering; best ways to avoid plant diseases and pests; even how to treat affected plants; plant profiles that highlight some popular varieties; quick-and-easy recipes that are tasty and worthy of your table; nutrition, health, and home remedies; more food gardening resources to help your efforts; and glossary items to explain technical or unknown terms and concepts:
+- Special Gardening Guides—get full reviews and summaries of three premium gardening guides, complete with links to the full gardening guides that include plant-specific history and background; seed, seedling, and soil advice; tips on fertilizing, weeding, and watering; best ways to avoid plant diseases and pests; even how to treat affected plants; plant profiles that highlight some popular varieties; quick-and-easy recipes that are tasty and worthy of your table; nutrition, health, and home remedies; more food gardening resources to help your efforts; and glossary items to explain technical or unknown terms and concepts:

 - The Ultimate Sage Guide—Sage stands out, because it not only enhances other flavors in cooking, but sage also has proven healing properties for your physical and mental well-being.
 That’s why it’s wise to grow your own sage—it’s economical and time-saving as a little goes a long way.
 This shrubby plant spreads over the years—so, if well-tended, one plant will provide bountiful leaves for four to five years.
 What a deal!
 Get everything you need to know about planting, harvesting, and cooking with this hardy perennial in The Ultimate Sage Guide now!
 And don’t forget, you also get easy-to-make recipes for enjoying your sage harvest.